-If you locate the inclusions under magnification and then inspect the diamond with your eyes you are more likely to imagine that you can see an inclusion regardless of whether it's actually visible to the unaided eye.
+If you locate the inclusions under magnification and then inspect the diamond with your eyes, then you are more likely to imagine that you can see an inclusion regardless of whether it's actually visible to the unaided eye.

-Examine the diamond with a 10x loupe from all angles.
-Jewelry store clerks will frequently object when you inspect the underside of a diamond and tell you that all grading is based on the visibility of inclusions as inspected from the top of the stone.
+Be sure to examine the diamond with a 10x loupe from all angles.
+As a matter of fact, most jewelry store clerks will object when you inspect the underside of a diamond.
+In fact, they'll probably tell you that all grading is based on the visibility of inclusions as inspected from the top of the stone.

-In addition, most laser and clarity treatments are difficult to detect from the topside of a diamond.
+In addition, most laser drill holes and clarity treatments are difficult to detect from the topside of a diamond.
 Note that for viewing inclusions, your light source should be situated so that light passes through the side of the diamond.

 In the event that you're trying to verify the presence of surface blemishes, then the light should reflect off the surface of the diamond.